JuliaLang/www.julialang.org/soc/projects/diffeq.md

 ## Bayesian estimation for parameters of differential equations

 Bayesian estimation of parameters for differential equations is a popular technique since this outputs probability distributions for the underlying parameters.
 Julia's `ParameterizedFunction` makes it easy to solve differential equations with explicit parameters, and holds enough information to be used with [Stan.jl](https://github.com/goedman/Stan.jl).
 The purpose for this project is to create a function in [DiffEqParamEstim.jl](https://github.com/JuliaDiffEq/DiffEqParamEstim.jl) which translates the saved information of the model definition in a `ParameterizedFunction` to automatically write the input to Stan.jl, and tools for tweaking the inputs.
-Additionally, one can think about writing their own computational engine for Bayesian estimation using Julia-based tools like [Mocha.jl](https://github.com/pluskid/Mocha.jl), which would be able to use more of the JuliaDiffEq ecosystem.
+Additionally, one can think about writing their own computational engine for Bayesian estimation using Julia-based tools like [Mocha.jl](https://github.com/pluskid/Mocha.jl) or [Klara.jl](https://github.com/JuliaStats/Klara.jl), which would be able to use more of the JuliaDiffEq ecosystem.

 **Recommended Skills**: Background knowledge in Bayesian estimation.